bimdata/javascript-api-client/docs/BcfApi.md

 <a name="createDocumentReference"></a>
 # **createDocumentReference**
-> DocumentReference createDocumentReference(topicsPk, projectsPk, data)
+> DocumentReference createDocumentReference(projectsPk, topicsPk, data)